ppisarski/ppisarski/README.md

 <h1 align="center">Pawel Pisarski</h1>
-<h3 align="center">Thought Leader • Full Stack Data Scientist • Data and Analytics Solutions Architect • Physicist</h3>
+<h3 align="center">Thought Leader • Full Stack Data Scientist • Solutions Architect • Physicist</h3>

 I solve business problems by finding actionable insights and extracting knowledge from data.
 I architect analytics products and AI engines with machine learning and microservices.
 I research and synergize ideas from fields of operations research, statistics, and applied machine learning to solve real-world problems.
 Currently, I lead the design, development, and rollout of advanced analytics solutions to accelerate the evaluation process of energy assets.